jdcloudcom/en/documentation/Big-Data-&-Analytics/BI-Report/Operation-Guide/Create-Report.md

 8. Resize each component area
 Put the cursor over the component area border and change the area size by dragging and dropping.
-It finally generates the report template shown in the following figure.
+It finally generates the report template.